Newfoundland and Labrador–Quebec border: Position of Canada and the province of Newfoundland and Labrador

 The government of Newfoundland and Labrador believes that the Privy Council decision has legal force.
-Joey Smallwood, the premier of Newfoundland at the time of Confederation, opined that Quebec had nothing to do with the definition of the border as it was not a separate dominion of the British Empire.
+Joey Smallwood, the premier of Newfoundland at the time it joined Confederation, stated that Quebec had nothing to do with the definition of the border as it was not a separate dominion of the British Empire.
 The province further argues that since Quebec did not officially oppose Newfoundland's entering Confederation in 1949 (sealed by the Newfoundland Act), it tacitly recognized the border.
 It also cites the Constitution Act, 1982, which contains the Newfoundland Act, to confirm it.
 In 2007, John Ottenheimer, N.L. minister for intergovernmental affairs, said in relation to the Labrador border:

 In cartographical representations of the country, the federal government also uses the border with a straight line at the 52nd parallel north.

 Position of Quebec

 Quebec has never officially recognised the decision of the Privy Council.
 Several theories and accusations have been put forward to explain the unfavourable ruling: the judges' alleged conflict of interest (either by favouring the colony of Newfoundland to the more autonomous Dominion of Canada, or by having financial stakes in mining companies), the lack of representation of Quebec, or the will to award more than was asked for, which resonate in Quebec's society.
 Following the news of the unfavourable judicial ruling, Taschereau was displeased with it, but successive governments largely tended to avoid the issue.
-The premier of Quebec, however, assured that the loss was not total as it was impossible to develop the rivers without Quebec's involvement, and indeed Newfoundland later had problems getting the resources to the customers not through Quebec as any route not going through the francophone province was economically unfeasible.
+The premier of Quebec, however, assured that the loss was not total as it was impossible to develop the rivers without Quebec's involvement, and indeed Newfoundland later had problems bypassing Quebec to get the resources to the customers, as any route not going through the province was economically unfeasible.

 As successive provincial governments started to contest or outright reject the Privy Council's ruling, this has become a sensitive issue.
-Maurice Duplessis, during Newfoundland's negotiations to enter Confederation, demanded that Labrador be handed over to Quebec, for which he was called by Newfoundland's officials to be "Hitler marching on the Sudetenland", and attracted other accusations of being dishonest and only doing that to get more votes prior to the 1948 election.
-It is unclear, however, whether that was an official complaint or simply political discourse by a top government official.
+Maurice Duplessis, during Newfoundland's negotiations to enter Confederation, demanded that Labrador be handed over to Quebec, for which he was called by Newfoundland's officials a "Hitler marching on the Sudetenland".
+He also attracted other accusations of being dishonest and only doing that to get more votes prior to the 1948 election.
+It is unclear whether that was an official complaint or simply political discourse by a top government official.
 According to the St. John's-based Evening Telegram, this was not an official protest.